HR-CMGT/Javascript-Machine-Learning/README.md

-# Machine Learning with Javascript
+# Machine Learning Reading List

+This repository maintains a reading list of Machine Learning technologies and algorithms.
+It's also used as reference material for students of *PRG08 - Machine Learning in Javascript*

-This repository maintains a list of Machine Learning technologies and algorithms, for use with the Machine Learning course at Creative Media and Game Technologies Rotterdam.
+for use with the Machine Learning course at Creative Media and Game Technologies Rotterdam.
 The focus is on Javascript.

 ## Introduction